What is Syncope?

 To treat syncope, Dr. Beshai will discuss your symptoms and when you are experiencing syncope.
 He may also suggest an ECG to test the heart’s electrical activity, determining if an irregular heartbeat is causing the condition.
 During an ECG, Dr. Beshai can determine if the heart is beating too slow or too fast, causing a lack of blood flow to the brain.

-Depending on the cause of syncope, Dr. Beshai might try medication first to maintain the heart rhythm.
+Depending on the cause of the syncope, Dr. Beshai might try medication first to maintain the heart rhythm.
 In cases when the heart is beating too slowly, a pacemaker may be used to keep the heart rate regular.
 A pacemaker is inserted into the chest where wires are attached to the heart, sending electrical signals that tell the heart to beat.
 Dr. Beshai may also recommend an implantable cardiac defibrillator (ICD) to monitor the heart rate and correct a fast or irregular heartbeat.

 Scheduling Your Syncope Treatment Appointment